bluemix/real_estatex_bloopark/README.md

 ### Website Form
-The process of creating and managing complaints starts when the user submits the complaint using the website form, where there will be a new _Complain_ button that is added at the top menu bar as shown:
+The process of creating and managing complaints starts when the user submits the complaint using the website form, where there will be a new _Complain_ button that is added to the main pages (next to _Contact us_) as shown here for example:

 <img src="docs/website_complaint_button.png">